dhrvshrm/FoodFlash-FE/README.md

 About
 -----

 This project aims to provide users with a convenient way to order food from nearby restaurants.
-It fetches restaurant data dynamically from the user's current location using the Swiggy live API, allowing users to browse, search, sort, filter, add items to cart, and proceed to payment seamlessly.
+It fetches restaurant data dynamically from the user's current location using the Third Party Food Ordering live API, allowing users to browse, search, sort, filter, add items to cart, and proceed to payment seamlessly.

 Key Features
 ------------

-*   **Dynamic Restaurant Data**: Fetches restaurant data in real-time from Swiggy's live API based on the user's current location.
+*   **Dynamic Restaurant Data**: Fetches restaurant data in real-time from Third Party Food Ordering live API based on the user's current location.

 *   **Search, Sort, Filter**: Allows users to easily search for restaurants, sort them based on various criteria, and apply filters to find the desired options.